The CRM -> Customer Orders section displays an overview of all the orders from the customers.

 - Video: How to work with Customer Orders?

-- How to estimate costs and lead time for a quotation?
+- Estimate costs and lead time for a quotation.

-- How to toggle between the Sales pipeline and the list view of orders?
+- Toggle between the Sales pipeline and the list view of orders.

 - Click Create to add a new Customer Order (CO).

 - Click Choose columns to choose which columns to display.

 - The table can be searched and filtered (see Usage tips for wildcards).

 - Click Saved searches to save a search or use a saved search.

 - Click Reports to see the customer order's reports.

 - Click Sales pipeline and List view buttons to toggle between the sales pipeline and list views.